TheMightyAmondee/CustomDeathPenaltyPlus/README.md

 1.2.2 - Fixed bug where money would not restore correctly when passing out

 1.3.0 - Updated for Stardew Valley 1.5, added debug commands

+1.4.0 - Mod data now saved to save file instead of the mod folder, added more config options